RickyRomero/shut-up-webextension/README.md

 [Shut Up][homepage] is an open source project for blocking comment sections in all mainstream web browsers.

-This is the [WebExtension][webextension-mdn] version of Shut Up which supports Chrome, Firefox, Edge, and Opera.
+This is the [WebExtension][webextensions-mdn] version of Shut Up which supports Chrome, Firefox, Edge, and Opera.
 Versions for Safari on [macOS][shut-up-native], [iOS, and iPadOS][shut-up-ios] are also available.

 This extension leverages [shutup.css][shutup-css] by [Steven Frank][site-steven] and contributors, which is used with permission.